pmjdebruijn/ShuttlePRO/README.md

 [Ardour]: https://ardour.org/

-You need to run the program it as `shuttlepro -o` to enable MIDI output at run time.
+You need to run the program as `shuttlepro -o` to enable MIDI output at run time.
 This will start up Jack (if it is not already running) and create a Jack client named `shuttlepro` with a single MIDI output port which can then be connected to the MIDI inputs of other programs.
 The Jack client name can also be changed with the `-j` option, which is useful if you're running multiple instances of the program with different Shuttle devices (possibly using different configurations).

 We recommend using a Jack front-end and patchbay program like [QjackCtl][] to manage Jack and to set up the MIDI connections.
 In QjackCtl's setup, make sure that you have selected `seq` as the MIDI driver.
 This exposes the ALSA sequencer ports of non-Jack ALSA MIDI applications as Jack MIDI ports, so that they can easily be connected to shuttlepro.
 (We're assuming that you're using Jack1 here.
 Jack2 works in a very similar way, but may require some more fiddling; in particular, you may have to use [a2jmidid][] as a separate ALSA-Jack MIDI bridge in order to have the ALSA MIDI devices show properly as Jack MIDI devices.)